arlearn-abitha/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/arlearn-abitha/Portfolio/blob/master/Images/Used%20car%20price%20prediction%20-%20krish.png"> **[Used Cars Price Prediction - India](https://github.com/arlearn-abitha/Data-Science-Projects/tree/main/End%20to%20end%20data%20science%20project%20-%20Used%20car%20price%20prediction)**

 This project is an end to end data science project.
 The data used is from kaggle dataset of cardekho.
 In this project, the data is cleaned, preprocessed and visualized.
 Random Forest regression model is used to train the model.
 Then it is deployed using Flask.
+The following insights were obtained while doing this project.
+1. In Chennai, most of the cars that are on the portal have been driven more kilometers.
+2. Second place is shared by Jaipur, Hyderabad and Pune with respect to number of kms driven.
+3. More the number of Kilometers a car travels, it's resale value reduces gradually.
+4. It is seen that first owners of the car have driven more number of kms compared to second, third and fourth & Above owners.
+5. Less the number of Kilometers a car travelled, we can keep more margin while selling it and can increase more revenue.
+6. Also, if a car is more than 10 yrs old, then we can keep high margin to assure them that their vehicle gets sold.

 #